-The guide is intended to help entities to prepare and present condensed consolidated interim financial statements in accordance with IAS 34 Interim Financial Reporting by illustrating one possible format for financial statements for a fictitious multinational corporation (the Group) involved in general business activities.
+It is intended to help entities to prepare and present condensed consolidated interim financial statements in accordance with IAS 34 Interim Financial Reporting by illustrating one possible format for financial statements for a fictitious multinational corporation (the Group) involved in general business activities.
 This hypothetical reporting entity has been applying IFRS Accounting Standards for some time - i.e. it is not a first-time adopter.
-For more information on adopting the Accounting Standards for the first time, see Chapter 6.1 in the 19th Edition 2022/23 of our publication Insights into IFRS.
+For more information on adopting the Accounting Standards for the first time, see Chapter 6.1 in the 20th Edition 2023/24 of our publication Insights into IFRS®.